Henry Seymour (16th-century MP): Career

-He was, presumably, the Henry Semer who was Catherine of Aragon's carver.
+He was, presumably, the Henry Semer who was Katherine of Aragon's carver.
 In 1536 he appears to have replaced Mark Smeaton in the privy chamber and following his sister's marriage, he was appointed to several offices chiefly related to the administration of her estates, some of which he lost at her death.
 Jane left him "several valuable chains" in her will in 1537.
-He was carver in the households of Anne of Cleves (1540) and Catherine Parr (1545).
-The queen's jewels were placed in his custody in November 1541 following Catherine Howard's arrest.
+He was carver in the households of Anne of Cleves (1540) and Katherine Parr (1545).
+The queen's jewels were placed in his custody in November 1541 following Katherine Howard's arrest.
 In 1544 he was made captain of the ship Lyon of Hamburgh under the command of his brother Thomas, Lord High Admiral, but was held to be culpable when in November it foundered in the Dart estuary during a storm.
-He was offered no further military or naval command following this incident, and some time in 1545, lost his position in the household of Catherine Parr.
+He was offered no further military or naval command following this incident, and some time in 1545, lost his position in the household of Katherine Parr.